 Wondering how to create customer loyalty?

-From what you have heard so far, it is obvious that building a loyal customer is a long process; therefore, you won’t find any quick wins here.
+From what you have read so far, it is obvious that building a loyal customer base is a long process; therefore, you won’t find any quick wins here.

 However, if you follow the principles listed below, you might be surprised by their impact in the long-run.